hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 the server supports one of the offered evidence types, it will echo it in the specular extension and proceed by invoking the local API to request the attestation.
-The returned evidence binds the identity key with the workload and platform identity and security state.
+The returned evidence binds the identity key with the platform identity and security state.
 The server then signs the handshake transcript with the (attested) identity key, and sends the attestation evidence together with the signature over to the client.